Women in the Enlightenment

-The role of women in the Enlightenment is debated.
+The role of women in the Enlightenment is often overshadowed by that of their male counterparts, however, more recent scholarship has focused on womens' writings and philosophies.
 It is acknowledged that women during this era were not considered of equal status to men, and much of their work and effort were suppressed.
 Even so, salons, coffeehouses, debating societies, academic competitions and print all became avenues for women to socialize, learn and discuss enlightenment ideas.
 For many women, these avenues furthered their roles in society and created stepping stones for future progress.

 The Enlightenment came to advance ideals of liberty, progress, and tolerance.
 For those women who were able to discuss and advance new ideals, discourse on religion, political and social equality, and sexuality became prominent topics in the salons, debating societies, and in print.
 While women in England and France gained arguably more freedom than their counterparts in other countries, the role of women in the Enlightenment was typically reserved for those of middle and also the upper-class families, were then allowed and able to access money to join societies and the education to participate in debate.
 Therefore, the women in the Enlightenment only represented a small class of society and not the entire female sex.

+The Republic of Letters

+Women were prolific writers.
+They did not work in isolation, rather, they corresponded and drew inspiration from each other through a system that would come to be called the Republic of Letters.
+Via the Republic, people who had never met could engage in intellectual discussions.
+Anna Maria van Schurman, a Dutch polyglot famed for her "erudite" mind, had an extensive network of women with whom she corresponded, including Marie le Jars de Gournay, Anne de Rohan, Princess Elisabeth of Bohemia, among others.
+The way women presented themselves differed from one another.
+Some, like Schurman, eschewed praise as a way to avoid negative receptions; humility, as a tool, provided a way for a learned women to limit their perceived intellectual threat to men.
+Others, such as de Gournay, faced intense ridicule for her stances on gender equality (The Equality of Men and Women) (1626), in addition to presenting herself, against the norms of the time, "...as an independent woman and proffesional writer".
+Furthermore, women used the stereoype of the "frivolous" women as a tool to circumvent critiques; by writing parodies, women were able to create a "...new powerful authorial feminine persona...".
+By engaging with so-called lower or frivolous genres, such as fairytales, women could explore new indentities and voices.